WELCOME TO THE SACRED HEARTS PARISH PARENT RESOURCES PAGE!

 Parent Saftey Information Dates:

-Throughout the year, there will be opportunities for our students in grades K-2 and their parents to particpate together in a lesson and craft.
-Our first upcoming activity will be for our first grade classes:
+Throughout the year, there will be opportunities for our students and their parents/grandparents to particpate together in a lesson and craft.
+Please stay tuned for the dates of these fun activities!

 Religious Education Program Policies and Guidelines

 The Church teaches that “parents have the first responsibility for the education of their children” (CCC 2223).
 We look forward to assisting you in that task this year.
 Our parish RE program is meant to supplement the religious education you do in your home; it is so important that you take your children to Mass each weekend, and that you pray and talk about God and the Catholic faith with them on a regular basis.
 Read Bible stories together, and let them see you turning to the Bible or Catechism!
 You are your child’s most important role model.